-Eighth Edition
+Ninth Edition

-SAGE was founded in 1965 by Sara Miller McCune to support the dissemination of usable knowledge by publishing innovative and high-quality research and teaching content.
-Today, we publish over 900 journals, including those of more than 400 learned societies, more than 800 new books per year, and a growing range of library products including archives, data, case studies, reports, and video.
-SAGE remains majority-owned by our founder, and after Sara's lifetime will become owned by a charitable trust that secures our continued independence.
+Sara Miller McCune founded SAGE Publishing in 1965 to support the dissemination of usable knowledge and educate a global community.
+SAGE publishes more than 1000 journals and over 600 new books each year, spanning a wide range of subject areas.
+Our growing selection of library products includes archives, data, case studies and video.
+SAGE remains majority owned by our founder and after her lifetime will become owned by a charitable trust that secures the company's continued independence.